Lindsay Jones Memorial Research Fund

 We fund research on the meaning and significance of the built environment.
 The LJMRF is intended as seed funding to support long-term scholarly agendas.
 We encourage applicants and proposals from a range of built environment disciplines (e.g., architecture, landscape architecture, sacred arts, urbanism, interior design, environmental psychology, material culture, phenomenology, etc.).
 Project proposals should identify one of the four principal areas of the fund: scholarly research, practice, service, or teaching.
 Successful applications might propose projects in a range of venues and media including, but not limited to, scholarly writing, film or other broadcast media, built works or projects, community engagement programs, or educational innovation.

 We are especially interested in projects that advance the ACSF Mission and its vision that the design and experience of the built environment can assist in the spiritual development of humanity in service of addressing the world’s most pressing problems.
 We welcome applicants from anywhere in the world.
 We only fund individuals, not institutions or organizations.
-Funds may not be used for coursework, academic tuition, or attending the ACSF symposium for presenting final results.
+Funds may not be used for overhead or operating costs, academic coursework or tuition, or attending the ACSF symposium for presenting final results

 Application and Grant Period

 Grants are awarded every year and should be completed within a two-year period.
 After one year grantees submit a written report on progress to the LJMRF Awards Committee.
 At the conclusion of their research project grantees submit a final report and present at the next annual ACSF symposium, which become part of the ACSF open source research archive.

 Grants typically range from $2,000 USD – $5,000 USD